 We utilise Google Analytics cookies to help us to improve our website by collecting information on how it's used.
 The cookies collect information in a way that does not directly identify anyone.

 The primary aim of the NPL microtraps team is to develop microfabricated ion traps and test them for applications in quantum computing, quantum sensing (such as atomic clocks) and fundamental physics.
-The group is led by Alastair Sinclair and includes Guido Wilpers, Nathanaël Bullier, Daniel Maxwell along with PhD student Binod Limbu.
+The group is led by Dr Alastair Sinclair and includes Dr Guido Wilpers, Dr Nathanaël Bullier, Dr Daniel Maxwell and Dr Jessica Maclean.

 The group has two key research focuses: